-Banco Gotete, Ethiopia – Another aromatically stunning coffee from the Yirgacheffe region.
+Banco Gotete, Ethiopia – another aromatically stunning coffee from Yirgacheffe, Ethiopia.
 Tastes: Peach candy, anise, floral, lemon.

 This exceptional lot was processed, dry milled and exported by Legu Trading.
 The coffee was grown by smallholder farmers living around the town of Banco Gotete in Gedeo County, Yirgacheffe region.